youssefyasser98/Portfolio/README.md

 <h3 align="center">
     🔹
-    <a href="https://github.com/Abhirajmaid/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
+    <a href="https://github.com/youssefyasser98/Portfolio/issues">Report Bug</a> &nbsp; &nbsp;
     🔹
-    <a href="https://github.com/Abhirajmaid/Portfolio/issues">Feature Suggestion</a>
+    <a href="https://github.com/youssefyasser98/Portfolio/issues">Feature Suggestion</a>
 </h3>

 ## Built With

-My personal portfolio <a href="https://abhirajmaid.ml/" target="_blank">Abhiraj Maid</a> which Showcases about me, ny skills and projects and also build with React and Framer motion<br/>
+My personal portfolio <a href="https://abhirajmaid.ml/" target="_blank">Youssef Yasser</a> which Showcases about me, ny skills and projects and also build with React and Framer motion<br/>

 This project was built using these technologies 💥: